Inklingo

 ideal

-Use 'ideal' as an adjective when something is perfectly suited or the best possible for a specific situation or purpose.
+Use 'ideal' when something is perfectly suited or the best possible in a general sense, like a perfect location or situation.

 A blue puzzle piece is perfectly clicked into its designated spot on a green surface, illustrating a perfect fit.